afewell/afewell.github.io/src/pages/blog/GitlabTapIntegration.md

 Gitlab deploys a lot of kubernetes objects, so these will be very large files.
 The key piece of information I am looking for is the default Ingress options so I can see what Ingresses typically get created and what internal services the Ingresses need to forward traffic to.

 You can use the `find` feature in your IDE or text editor to look through the default manifests file searching for "kind: Ingress" and it will quickly take you to the Ingress files.
-By default there are 3 ingresses deployed, one for the main gitlab web service, one for minio, and one for registry.
-I excluded the registry from my deployment, so I needed to create manifests for the main webservice and minio.
+By default there are 4 ingresses deployed for the following services, gitlab-webservice, minio, kas, and registry.

 Here is the standard Ingress for the gitlab webservice created by the default helm deployment:
 ```yaml